mastodon/documentation/content/en/api/guidelines.md

 ## Focal points for cropping media thumbnails {#focal-points}

 Server-side preview images are never cropped, to support a variety of apps and user interfaces.
 Therefore, the cropping must be done by those apps.
 To crop intelligently, focal points can be used to ensure a certain section of the image is always within the cropped viewport.
 See this [guide on how focal points are defined](https://github.com/jonom/jquery-focuspoint#1-calculate-your-images-focus-point).
 In summary, floating points range from -1.0 to 1.0, left-to-right or bottom-to-top.
 (0,0) is the center of the image.
 (0.5, 0.5) would be in the center of the upper-right quadrant. (-0.5, -0.5) would be in the center of the lower-left quadrant.
-For reference, thumbnails in the Mastodon frontend are most commonly 16:9.
+For reference, thumbnails in the Mastodon front end are most commonly 16:9.

 {{< figure src="assets/focal-points.jpg" caption="A demonstration of various focal points and their coordinates." >}}